 Watch a more detailed explanation of the different types of text messages:

 10 Tips for Writing Text Messages

 We’ve got a few tips to help your nonprofit organization write text messages:

-- Write conversationally: While you don’t need to stoop to abbreviated text speak, it helps to write like you speak.
+- Write conversationally: Much like social media, texting is informal.
+While you don’t need to stoop to abbreviated text speak, it helps to write like you speak.
 Use contractions and slang that would be appropriate for your audience.
 Keep it casual.
 There’s nothing more awkward than a formal text that reads like a printed letter (“Dear Sir or Madam…” what?!).

 - Use the robots: Artificial intelligence (AI) is all the rage these days and you can use it too.
+You don’t have to automate, but you can use it to help with creation.
 Ask ChatGPT to write some text messages for your next campaign.
 You don’t have to use them verbatim, but it can be a place to start.